gmkozak/Methylation-Pipeline/README.md

 Pipeline B using Trim Galore and Biscuit.

-Differential methylation calling from bedgraphs is performed in R using methylSig and bsseq.
+Differential methylation calling from bedGraph files (Pipeline A) or cov files (Pipeline B) is performed in R using code in the MethylSig.All.Final.R